eriksank/blog/README.md

 By the way, that is going to cost quite a few users quite a bit of money.
 In this blog section I intend to savagely debunk some of the most infuriating myths that people believe about bitcoin security.

+## 4. Software engineering

+In my utmost humble opinion, there is so much wrong about what mainstream programmers believe, that I cannot shut my mouth about it.

-## 4. Religious Jurisprudence is the admiralship of Islam
+## 5. Religious Jurisprudence is the admiralship of Islam

 As a recent convert/revert, I initially thought that Islam is not particularly different from other religions, until I realized that other religions may not capable of generating a similarly large body of objective and almost mechanically-verifiable jurisprudence ("al-fiqh").
 That cannot just be the consequence of having a sound epistemology ("usul") because on the wrong scriptures it would not work.
 Therefore, it must be feature of the scriptures themselves that effectively allow for a sound epistemology in its jurisprudence as an emergent property.

+## 6. Islam and MGTOW/RedPill

+In my opinion, 99% of what MGTOW/RedPill say, is what Islam has been saying for 1400 years already.